State College of Florida, Manatee-Sarasota (SCF)

 The College’s name was changed to Manatee Community College in 1985.

-In January 2003, the College opened the Center for Innovation and Technology at Lakewood Ranch Corporate Park on 5 acres of land donated by Schroeder-Manatee Ranch.
+In January 2003, the College opened the Center for Innovation and Technology at Lakewood Ranch Corporate Park on five acres of land donated by Schroeder-Manatee Ranch.
 This location offers both credit classes and a wide variety of noncredit, personal and professional development and workforce training classes.
-In 2007 Schroeder-Manatee Ranch donated an additional 5 acres and a Medical Technology and Simulation Center opened in 2010.
+Schroeder-Manatee Ranch donated an additional five acres in 2007 and a Medical Technology and Simulation Center opened in 2010.

 SCF Venice is on U.S. 41 in south Sarasota County, 42 miles south of SCF Bradenton.
 The 100-acre, full-service campus is easily accessible from Venice, Englewood and North Port.
 The campus is eight miles from Interstate 75 and can be reached using Exit 191.

 SCF Lakewood Ranch is in northeast Sarasota County at 7131 Professional Parkway East, Lakewood Ranch Corporate Park.
-It’s two miles from Interstate 75, and can be reached using Exit 213.
+The campus is two miles from Interstate 75, and can be reached using Exit 213.

 SCF Mission Statement